Nice Connect — Côte d’Azur airport launches partnership with Kiwi.com

 By integrating services, the airport should meet the expectations of self-connecting passengers.
 These include the flexibility of flight schedules, saving time, quality stopovers in pleasant terminals, and price.

 “The startup of Nice Connect reinforces our position as a credible and necessary alternative to the major hubs, as well as our ability to bring some relief to the saturated skies of northern Europe,” Dominique Thillaud, Chairman of Nice airport said.

-“We are convinced that the future of air traffic requires an increased decentralisation of flows for the benefit of the surrounding regions, their inhabitants and travellers who will be offered greater flexibility of connections.”
+“We are convinced that the future of air traffic requires an increased decentralization of flows for the benefit of the surrounding regions, their inhabitants and travelers who will be offered greater flexibility of connections.”

 23,000 different connections are available through Nice every week during the peak season.
 The airport offers routes to more than 120 destinations — nearly 100 of which are international.